sitap1312/Protur/README.md

 - Have working genereic controller actions for backend
 - Have at least 6 rendered components
 - Use only React DOM Manipulation
-- Consume data from your own API
 - Authentication on front-end
 - Authentication on back-end
-- CRUD on Reviews and Ratings
 - CRUD on User Posts
 - User comments
 - Styled with CSS